opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

     2. Select Plastic tool and set Mode to Animate.
 Now, in the main viewer, you can see the skeleton and the mesh of the selected column.

-    3. Select the first frame of the animation in the xsheet.
+    3. Select the first frame of the animation in the Xsheet.

     4. Select the vertices of the skeleton and move them to the desired position to set the relative key frames, or write the desired values into the text fields of the tool options bar.